-Do hold an account abroad?
+Do you hold an account abroad?
 Are you subject to taxation outside of Belgium or the European Union?
 Perhaps you have investments in the USA?
 Find out more about the regulations concerning CRS and FATCA.

 What is CRS?